jasongitmail/super-sitemap/README.md

 ## Features

 - 🤓 Supports any rendering method.
 - 🪄 Automatically gathered routes + data for route parameters provided by you.
 - 🧠 Easy maintenance.
-Accidental omission of data for parameterized routes throws an error, and is only resolved by excluding that route pattern or providing data for its param value(s).
+Accidental omission of data for a parameterized route throws an error until either, a.) the route excluded via `excludeRoutePatterns`, or b.) data is provided for its param value(s).
-- 👻 Exclude specific routes using JavaScript `RegExp` objects (e.g.
-  `/^\/dashboard/`, paginated routes, etc).
+- 👻 Exclude routes via `excludeRoutePatterns` (e.g. `/^\/dashboard/`, paginated routes, etc)
 - 🚀 Defaults to 1h CDN cache, no browser cache.
-- 💆 Set custom headers to override default headers:
-  `sitemap.response({ headers: { 'cache-control': 'max-age=0, s-maxage=60' } })`.
+- 💆 Set custom headers to override default headers: `sitemap.response({ headers: { 'cache-control': 'max-age=0, s-maxage=60' } })`.
 - 💡 Google, and other modern search engines, [ignore `priority` and `changefreq`](https://developers.google.com/search/docs/crawling-indexing/sitemaps/build-sitemap#xml) and use their own heuristics to determine when to crawl pages on your site.
 As such, these properties are not included by default to minimize KB size and enable faster crawling.
-Optionally, you can enable them like so:
+Optionally, you can enable them via:
   `sitemap.response({ defaultChangefreq: 'daily', defaultPriority: 0.7 })`.
 - 🗺️ Automatic [sitemap index](#sitemap-index).
 - 🌎 [i18n](#i18n)